the Virginia Blue Ridge Railway is now a 7-mile hiking trail that crosses the Tye River east of Roses Mill

 The last day of steam operations was August 1, 1963.
 The railroad delayed sale of two steam engines and considered operating them for tourist ("ferroequinologist") trips, but then sold the engines in 1964.
 Four of the last five steam locomotives have ended up being preserved rather than scrapped.

-The titanium mine and processing closed in 1971, two years after Hurricane Camille had flooded the area and forced expensive repairs to the railroad tracks and bridges.
-After the last aplite quarry closed in 1980, the railroad was abandoned.
+After 40 years of operations, the titanium mine and processing facilities closed in 1971.
+That was two years after Hurricane Camille had flooded the area and forced expensive repairs to the railroad tracks and bridges.
+After the IMC Chemical Group closed the last aplite quarry in 1980, the railroad was abandoned.
 The steel tracks were removed and the diesel locomotives were sold.

 a caboose with the Virginia Blue Ridge Railway name is parked at the site of the Piney River depot